maurosampietro/UltraMapper/README.md

 --------------------------------

 **Please note that UltraMapper at the time is published solely in order to be reviewed by the community and receive feedbacks.
-This early version may lack some of the feature you would expect from a mapper**
+This early version may lack some of the feature you would expect from a mapper, but seems to be stable for the features it offers.**

 Implemented features: